Virginia Tech hosts Hidalgo and No. 3 Notre Dame

 Blacksburg, Virginia; Thursday, 6 p.m.
 EST

-BOTTOM LINE: No. 3 Notre Dame faces Virginia Tech after Hannah Hidalgo scored 23 points in Notre Dame’s 89-63 victory against the Boston College Eagles.
+BOTTOM LINE: No. 3 Notre Dame faces Virginia Tech after Hannah Hidalgo scored 23 points in Notre Dame’s 89-63 win against the Boston College Eagles.

 The Hokies are 9-2 on their home court.
-Virginia Tech ranks eighth in the ACC with 33.7 points per game in the paint led by Rose Micheaux averaging 9.3.
+Virginia Tech is fifth in the ACC scoring 75.6 points while shooting 46.1% from the field.

-The Fighting Irish have gone 8-0 against ACC opponents.
-Notre Dame is the ACC leader with 41.6 rebounds per game led by Liatu King averaging 10.7.
+The Fighting Irish are 8-0 against ACC opponents.
+Notre Dame is fifth in college basketball scoring 87.5 points per game while shooting 49.7%.

-Virginia Tech makes 46.1% of its shots from the field this season, which is 10.0 percentage points higher than Notre Dame has allowed to its opponents (36.1%).
-Notre Dame has shot at a 49.7% rate from the field this season, 6.4 percentage points greater than the 43.3% shooting opponents of Virginia Tech have averaged.
+Virginia Tech averages 75.6 points, 13.9 more per game than the 61.7 Notre Dame allows.
+Notre Dame averages 7.8 made 3-pointers per game this season, 3.0 more made shots on average than the 4.8 per game Virginia Tech allows.

-The Hokies and Fighting Irish face off Thursday for the first time in conference play this season.
+The Hokies and Fighting Irish meet Thursday for the first time in conference play this season.

 TOP PERFORMERS: Carleigh Wenzel is averaging 14.3 points and 3.3 assists for the Hokies.
-Lani White is averaging 12.6 points over the last 10 games.
+Rose Micheaux is averaging 12.4 points and 8.5 rebounds over the last 10 games.

 Hidalgo is averaging 25.4 points, 6.2 rebounds, 3.6 assists and 4.2 steals for the Fighting Irish.
-Olivia Miles is averaging 2.3 made 3-pointers over the last 10 games.
+Olivia Miles is averaging 15.7 points over the last 10 games.

 LAST 10 GAMES: Hokies: 7-3, averaging 73.8 points, 31.0 rebounds, 15.9 assists, 5.3 steals and 3.8 blocks per game while shooting 44.2% from the field.
 Their opponents have averaged 67.7 points per game.